A topic from the subject of Analysis in Chemistry.

 Procedure

-1. Fill one beaker with distilled water and the other beaker with NaOH solution.
+2. Fill one beaker with approximately 50ml of distilled water and the other beaker with approximately 50ml of NaOH solution.

-2. Add a few drops of phenolphthalein indicator solution to each beaker.
+3. Add 2-3 drops of phenolphthalein indicator solution to each beaker.

-4. Carefully pour the NaOH solution into the water beaker while stirring constantly.
+5. Carefully pour the NaOH solution into the water beaker while stirring gently with a glass rod (if available).

-5. Observe the change in color of the solution.
+6. Observe and record the change in color of the solution.

 Results

-The distilled water solution will turn pink after adding phenolphthalein indicator.
-The NaOH solution will not change color.
-When the NaOH solution is poured into the water beaker, the solution will turn colorless.
+The distilled water with phenolphthalein will remain colorless.
+The NaOH solution with phenolphthalein will turn pink.
+When the NaOH solution is poured into the water beaker, the pink color will fade and the solution will become less intensely pink or colorless depending on the concentration of NaOH.

 Conclusion